clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 - Pull in some data and display it.
 - Make a products component, that will fetch our data.
+- Custom React Hook and dealing with state lesson.

 ```JAVASCRIPT
 export default function Products() {